 In the intentions of the underwriters, this Germany-Netherlands axis should accelerate the development of common standards and technologies.
 "In the future" it could benefit the whole European defense system, both on a traditional and cyberwarfare level.

 The agreement, it says, will better integrate the joint operations of Germany and the Netherlands in the framework of NATO.
-The statement hopes that the agreement will be extended to other states.
+The press release hopes that the agreement can be extended to other states.

 With many greetings to the Union.